llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/google/cpp-init-class-members.rst

 Checks that class members are initialized in constructors (implicitly or explicitly).
 Reports constructors or classes where class members are not initialized.
-The goal of this checker is to eliminate UUM (Use of Uninitialized Memory) bugs caused by uninitialized class members.
+The goal of this check is to eliminate UUM (Use of Uninitialized Memory) bugs caused by uninitialized class members.

-This checker is under active development: the checker authors made a few commits and are actively working on more commits.
-Users who want a mature and stable checker should not use this checker yet.
+This check is under active development: the check authors made a few commits and are actively working on more commits.
+Users who want a mature and stable check should not use this check yet.

-This checker is different from ProTypeMemberInitCheck in that this checker attempts to eliminate UUMs as a bug class, at the expense of false positives.
-The authors of this checker will add more documentation about the differences with ProTypeMemberInitCheck as the checker evolves.
+This check is different from ProTypeMemberInitCheck in that this check attempts to eliminate UUMs as a bug class, at the expense of false positives.
+The authors of this check will add more documentation about the differences with ProTypeMemberInitCheck as the check evolves.

-For now, this checker reports `X` in the following two patterns:
+For now, this check reports `X` in the following two patterns:

 .. code-block:: c++
   class SomeClass {